Simplemux/simplemux/documentation/how_to_install_and_compile.md

 sudo apt-get install pkgconf
 ```

-Download version 1.7.0 from https://rohc-lib.org/support/download/, and unzip the content in a folder.
+If you want to use RoHC, download version 1.7.0 from https://rohc-lib.org/support/download/, and unzip the content in a folder.
 You can do it with these commands:
 ```
 $ wget https://rohc-lib.org/download/rohc-1.7.x/1.7.0/rohc-1.7.0.tar.xz --no-check-certificate
 $ tar -xvf rohc-1.7.0.tar.xz
 ```

-Go go the ROHC folder and make:
+Go go the RoHC folder and do `make`:
 ```
 $ cd rohc-1.7.0/
 $ ./configure --prefix=/usr